Coming up next, our final news roundup and information overload hour.

 Of course not, but nobody is doing David Letterman.

-We did it's like every year we just keep growing thanks to this great audience that we have.
+It's like every year we just keep growing thanks to this great audience that we have.

-So uh but you know, have we had down years, yeah, but nothing that resembles the precipitous decline in audience attrition numbers that he has.
+Yeah, but nothing that resembles the precipitous decline in audience attrition numbers that he has.

 Why can't you just acknowledge a simple truth?

-I think late night viewing is very, very different than prime time viewing at this point.
+I think late night viewing is very, very different than primetime viewing at this point.

 Why are they tuning out in droves?

-Well, people don't people's viewing habits have changed if they'll stay up till wrong.
+Well, people's viewing habits have changed.

 They're not funny.

-If if Johnny Carson were alive or a Johnny Carson took over that show, that show would do much better.
+If Johnny Carson were alive or a Johnny Carson took over that show, that show would do much better.

-You agree with that, or a Jay Leno.
+You agree with that?

-I am a comic myself, you know this.
+I am a comic myself.

 And I happen to think that Steven.

-Wait a minute, you're a con now that's a joke, right?
+Now that's a joke, right?

 No, I'm an improv comic.